 - 1/8 teaspoon cayenne pepper

-- In a small saucepan, saute onion in butter until tender.
-Stir in the remaining ingredients.
-Bring to a boil.
-Reduce heat; cook and stir until thickened, about 10 minutes.
-Remove from the heat; set aside 3/4 cup.
-Brush ribs with some of the remaining sauce.
+- In a small saucepan, heat butter over medium heat; saute onion until tender.
+Stir in remaining ingredients; bring to a boil.
+Reduce heat; cook, uncovered, until thickened, about 10 minutes, stirring frequently.

 Reviews for Calgary Stampede Ribs